lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - **Prolongation Period** — the extra time added to the contract with each prolongation.
 - **Initial Lifetime** — the time from deployment until the first expiration time.
 - **Prolongation Count** — the maximum number of allowed prolongations.
-- **DAO Ops Reserve** — a 60-day buffer for DAO Ops to deploy a new GateSeal before the current one expires.
+- **DAO Ops Reserve** — a 60-day buffer that ensures the protocol remains protected if the committee fails to prolong in time, giving DAO Ops enough time to coordinate a planned replacement.
+The buffer covers both the time required to form a new multisig committee (2–4 weeks) and to conduct a full-fledged Dual Governance vote (2–4 weeks).

 ### Rationale

 The main tradeoff considered was between maintaining operational safety and reducing coordination overhead.
-Adding a prolongation mechanism shifts execution of the validity renewal from the DAO to the emergency committee, enforcing drills through real multisig action.
-The calculated maximum number of prolongations and enforcing liveness checks maintains a balance between flexibility and rigorness.
+Adding a prolongation mechanism shifts the execution of validity renewals from the DAO to the emergency committee, enforcing drills through real multisig action.
+The calculated maximum number of prolongations and the enforcement of liveness checks maintain a balance between flexibility and rigor.
 Vyper 0.4.2 brings substantial improvements in security, gas efficiency, and maintainability by fixing known compiler issues (e.g. [GHSA-w9g2-3w7p-72g9 advisory](https://github.com/advisories/GHSA-w9g2-3w7p-72g9)), adding full support for the EVM Cancun hard fork, and refining gas-cost optimizations.
 For the full changelog, refer to the [official release notes](https://docs.vyperlang.org/en/stable/release-notes.html#v0-4-2-lernaean-hydra).
 The model stays true to the one-time-use principle to ensure GateSeal remains a high-trust, high-scrutiny tool.

 ### Technical Specification

-- Contract will be written in Vyper 0.4.2.
+- The contract will be written in Vyper 0.4.2.
 - `prolongLifetime()` callable only by the committee when unused, unexpired, within the prolongation window, and with remaining prolongations.
 - Each call prolongs the lifetime by the **Prolongation Period** and decrements remaining prolongations.
 - `seal()` pauses configured contracts for **SEAL_DURATION_SECONDS** and expires the GateSeal immediately.
 - **Prolongation Period** is set to **1 year**, ensuring that the committee needs to act only once per contract per year.
-- **Prolongation Window** is fixed at **14 days** — as this remains an emergency mechanism, the committee is expected to be available for two planned sessions per year.
+- [**Prolongation Window**](https://www.notion.so/ADR-X-GateSeal-v2-216bf633d0c9809994ebd484c6334e42?source=copy_link#216bf633d0c9802a870ce30b883f2cad) is fixed at **14 days** — as this remains an emergency mechanism, the committee is expected to be available for two planned sessions per year.
 - **Initial Lifetime** is set at deployment and must not exceed `2 × Prolongation Period` (**2 years**), while also respecting a lower bound defined by `DAO Ops Reserve + Prolongation Window` (**74 days**), to guarantee a safe buffer before the first prolongation.
 - **Prolongation Count** is defined at deployment, enabling custom total lifetimes per contract within global constraints.
 - **Maximum Total Lifetime** — calculated as `Initial Lifetime + (Prolongation Period × Prolongation Count)` — must not exceed **5 years**; this is enforced at deployment time.